Conductor (rail): South Australia

-Adelaide Metro's metropolitan rail network is configured for driver-only operation, but also operate with Passenger Service Assistants (PSA).
-This is safety role, but with a focus on customer service and revenue protection.
-Normally, the train driver operates the doors, but PSA's are also able to.
-The Ghan, the Indian Pacific and The Overland all feature Train Managers who perform a similar role, as did the Great Southern.
+Adelaide Metro's metropolitan rail network is configured for driver-only operation, but also operate with passenger service assistants (PSAs).
+That is safety role, but has a focus on customer service and revenue protection.
+Normally, the train driver operates the doors, but PSAs are also able to.
+The Ghan, Great Southern, Indian Pacific and The Overland all have so-called train managers.

 Western Australia

 Transperth trains are all driver-only operated.

 New Zealand

 In New Zealand, inner-city commuter rail networks are staffed by a driver and a train manager (guard) as a minimum.

 In Wellington, where ticketing is still paper-based, each train has between one and three passenger operators (ticket collectors).
 The exact number of passenger operators depends on how many multiple units or carriages make up the train.

 In Auckland, off-board ticketing and smartcard systems have reduced the staff level to driver and train manager only.
 Auckland train managers are now not responsible for revenue on trains, as Revenue Protection officers carry out these roles.